 Step 2: Complete the Examination to Become a Certified Respiratory Therapist (CRT)

 The National Board for Respiratory Care (NBRC) administers the computer-based CRT test daily through testing centers located across the country.
 The organization offers a free online practice test to acquaint candidates with the format of the certification exam.

 Every state except Alaska regulates licensure for respiratory therapists.
 Many states require that professionals pass the NBRC exam and be certified as CRTs to qualify for state licensure.
 Some states require a higher level of certification, such as Registered Respiratory Therapist (RRT).

 Step 4: Consider Obtaining Additional Certification

 Many employers prefer or require respiratory therapists to have additional life support certifications.
-Respiratory therapists who want to work with children or infants should consider getting Pediatric Advanced Life Support certification and completing a Neonatal Resuscitation Program.
+Respiratory therapists who want to work with children or infants should consider getting Pediatric Advanced Life Support certification and completing a neonatal resuscitation program.
 All respiratory therapists should also consider earning Basic Life Support and Advanced Cardiac Life Support certifications.

 The NBRC requires CRTs to renew their credentials every five years through continuing education or retesting.
-CRTs must also maintain their active status annually by submitting a document verifying that they are actively practicing respiratory therapy.
+CRTs must also maintain their active status annually by submitting a document verifying that they are practicing respiratory therapy.
 Additionally, some states require continuing education to keep licensure active.
 Life support certifications must also be kept active through a recertification process.

 Step 6: Consider Advanced Certification

 Professionals holding the CRT credential can become RRTs.
 The RRT credential is required for some jobs and could help a therapist become a more competitive employment candidate.
 Candidates must pass written and clinical examinations to earn the RRT designation.
-Depending on a candidate's particular situation, he or she may be required to earn both the CRT and RRT designations within three years of graduating from a respiratory therapy program.
+Depending on a candidate's particular situation, he or she may be required to earn both the CRT and RRT designations within 3 years of graduating from a respiratory therapy program.